-In the event that any of our Funds, Managed Accounts or Managed Companies were to perform poorly, our revenue, income and cash flow would decline because the value of our AUM would decrease, which would result in a reduction in Management Fees.
-Moreover, we could experience losses in our proprietary investments as a result of poor investment performance by our Funds or Managed Companies.
-Poor performance of our Funds, Managed Accounts or Managed Companies would make it more difficult for us to raise new capital.
-Investors in our Funds, Managed Accounts or Managed Companies might decline to invest in future Funds, Managed Accounts or Managed Companies we manage and investors in our Funds, Managed Accounts or Managed Companies might redeem their investments as a result of poor performance of our Funds, Managed Accounts or Managed Companies in favour of investments which are perceived to have a lower risk or greater opportunity for returns.
-Investors and potential investors in our Funds, Managed Accounts or Managed Companies continually assess our Funds', Managed Accounts' or Managed Companies' performance, and our ability to raise capital for existing and future Funds, Managed Accounts or Managed Companies and avoid excessive redemption levels will depend on our Funds', Managed Accounts' or Managed Companies' continued satisfactory performance.
+In the event that any of our Funds, Managed Accounts, Managed Companies or Limited Partnerships were to perform poorly, our revenue, income and cash flow would decline because the value of our AUM would decrease, which would result in a reduction in Management Fees.
+Moreover, we could experience losses in our proprietary investments as a result of poor investment performance by our Funds, Managed Companies or Limited Partnerships.
+Poor performance of our Funds, Managed Accounts, Managed Companies or Limited Partnerships would make it more difficult for us to raise new capital.
+Investors in our Funds, Managed Accounts, Managed Companies or Limited Partnerships might decline to invest in future Funds, Managed Accounts, Managed Companies or Limited Partnerships might redeem their investments as a result of poor performance of our Funds, Managed Accounts, Managed Companies or Limited Partnerships in favour of investments which are perceived to have a lower risk or greater opportunity for returns.
+Investors and potential investors in our Funds, Managed Accounts, Managed Companies or Limited Partnerships continually assess our Funds', Managed Accounts', Managed Companies' or Limited Partnerships' performance, and our ability to raise capital for existing and future

+Funds, Managed Accounts, Managed Companies or Limited Partnerships and avoid excessive redemption levels will depend on our Funds', Managed Accounts', Managed Companies' or Limited Partnerships' continued satisfactory performance.